ShoiraTa/covid-cases-stats/README.md

 ## Space Travellers

-In this project, we were working with the real live data from the SpaceX API.
-Our task was to build a web application for a company that provides commercial and scientific space travel services.
-The application allows users to book rockets and join selected space missions.
+In this project, I was working with the real live data from the Air Pollution API.
+This is a React capstone project it checks a list of metrics (numeric values) that I created using React and Redux.

 ## Built With